aidenpearce001/SOA-C02-Labs/README.md

 I create this repo as a References for anyone that never worked with AWS or have very little experience on it's

-The Labs was from my SOA-C02 EXAM and some others i got from posts on Reddit.

 List of Labs:

 - [Schedule AWS Lambda functions using EventBridge ](lambda-sns-eventbridge/README.md)